Quartz/wp-graphql-content-blocks/README.md

 We can specify the requirements for individual blocks.
 This allows us to enforce certain rules about blocks that determine where they end up in the tree, what attributes they may have, and whether or not they should end up in the GraphQL response at all.

-Definitions for blocks can be found in `block-definitions.php`.
+Definitions for blocks can be found in `src/types/shared/BlockDefinitions`.

 The default definition for a block is: